Is May Long Weekend The Best Time To Plant A Garden in Edmonton?

 Share Your Backyard Experiments!

-Do you have a favourite plant to you think more Edmontonians should be growing?
-I’d love to hear about it.
+Are you working on your own backyard experiment?
+Do you have an Edmonton oddball plant?
 Maybe you inherited an interesting perennial, shrub, or fruit tree?
 A peony you got from your Grandmother?
-Perhaps you’ve been saving seeds or were given something special by a friend or family member.
-Much (if not most) of Edmonton’s horticultural history and knowledge is undocumented and exists in the minds of gardeners.
-Let’s bring that experience into the open.
-I’d love to know what you’re doing!
+Perhaps you’ve been saving seeds or were given something special by a friend or family member?
+I’d love to hear and share what you’re working on!

 A Leafy Wall of Fruit.
-Save Space, Increase Your Yield and Extend the Growing Season with Espalier Fruit Trees
+Save Space, Increase Yields, and Extend the Growing Season with Espalier Fruit Trees

 Espalier is the ancient practice of training plants – typically trees, shrubs, or vines – against a two-dimensional surface such as a wall or trellis.
-The result is a compact, flat tree or shrub that conserves space and produces consistent and easily managed fruit.
+The result is a compact, two-dimensional plant that conserves space and produces consistent and easily managed fruit.

-One of the biggest advantages of espalier fruit trees is that [Read more…]
+One of the most significant advantages of espalier fruit trees is that [Read more…]

 The Orignal And Best Lawn Mower On The Market